 The fund is the responsibility of the Collection Development Officer.

 (Listed in Accounting Reports as ILS) tracks how much the library spends on payments to the Copyright Clearance Center for journal articles chapters that we borrow from other libraries.
 This does not show up in weekly accounting reports.

 Copyright expenditures are used to help determine when the library should subscribe to journals (and sometimes purchase books) where the copyright costs meet or exceed the subscription cost.

 Copyright invoices are paid annually, so the accounting reports do not reflect current ILL usage.

 Quarterly BeachReach (ILL) usage reports can be found X-Drive > BeachReach

-The Replacement Trust Fund comprises monies paid by patrons for lost books.
+The lost book replacement fund comprises monies paid by patrons for lost books and other allocated funds.
 It is collected by the Cashier’s Office on behalf of the Library.

 The funds are reflected in Hegis 0012d on the accounting reports, and are appropriated at various times of the year.
 For details on how these funds are spent, see Appendix B: Replacement of Missing Items

 These funds come from a variety of non-state sources, such as the Forty-Niner Shops, grants, named endowments, the Alumni Association, the CSULB 49er Foundation, etc.

 The money in these funds resides in accounts managed by the CSULB 49er Foundation and is disbursed at the direction of the Dean, in accordance with the wishes of the donors.